bennyhuo/KotlinBlogTranslation/original/Making Platform Interop even smoother.md

 <p></p>
 {% endraw %}

 in the first case, Kotlin compiler would issue an error.
-This means that the call to <em>nullNotAllowed</em> would need to be:
+This means that the call to *nullNotAllowed* would need to be:

 {% raw %}
 <p></p>